 But I keep seeing these before/after picture in ads on every page I visit (maybe I need to clear my cookies?), and these women have less wrinkles than I do in the “before” pictures.
 And I’m suddenly looking in the mirror differently and wondering: Do these women look at my face and think “I could do something about those wrinkles.”?

 Here’s a much less flattering picture.
 Bathroom lighting.
 Morning pillow wrinkles.
 Last night’s mascara.
 Red skin which I’ve never loved.
 But y’all?
 I still don’t hate the bags under my eyes or my wrinkles.
+Some other people prefer to use surgeons that could apply Chemical Skin Peels in New York to reduce wrinkles and protect from sun damage.
 I mean, I definitely want to wake up a little and maybe get out from under that terrible lighting, but that face…that face is the face of a woman who is no longer 20.
 I’m learning to love myself, my smile, my eyes…And I don’t want to hate the wrinkles.
 I AM 40.
 Isn’t it okay that I look 40?

 I don’t like that I’m doubting myself suddenly in ways I didn’t doubt myself before.
 I’m trying to LOVE myself more, so this new voice in my head that’s whispering about my wrinkles or the bags under my eyes…this voice needs to go away.
 I’m working on getting rid of those voices, I don’t need new ones.